wrjodjana/obsidian-vault/christianity/how to deal with dark times - Tim Keller.md

 - Outwardly, the man experiences darkness through the physical but inwardly he faces darkness  spiritually
 - Feeling of abandonment, he feels God is rejecting him and not listening to him
 - **TEACHING:** Even if you're a believing Christian, it doesn't mean life will get better for a LONG time
 - However, it's a mercy and shows the realism of the Bible.
-The Bible shows that you can do everyth
+The Bible shows that you can do everything right, but that doesn't mean it will get better.
+- There is somebody WAY better than